-Samples of whole body were collected from 14 pelagic sharks, two swordfish, 15 striped marlin, one blue marlin, and one shortbill spearfish for the biological study including the improvement of species identification.
-For the study of genetic population structure and other ecological study, blood and/or muscle tissue were collected from 19 blue sharks, 83 swordfish, 77 striped marlin, and 14 blue marlin.
-Reproductive organ, muscle, and vertebrae were collected from two adult female shortfin mako to investigate the reproductive cycle, growth, and distribution pattern.
-In addition, aging character (i.e., otolith, anal fin, and dorsal fin) and reproductive organ (i.e., testes/ovary) were collected from 54 swordfish, 80 striped marlin, and 11 blue marlin for the study of their life history parameters.
+For sharks, samples of whole body were collected for five shortfin make and one salmon shark for the biological study of life history, genetic population structure, and other ecological study.
+Reproductive organ, muscle, and vertebrae were collected from one adult female shortfin make to investigate the reproductive cycle, growth, and distribution pattern.
+In addition, reproductive organs (i.e., ovary) were collected from two bigeye thresher for the study of reproductive ecology.

-All the samples above were collected by the research cruise (including chartered vessel) and commercial/training longline operation conducted in the North Pacific Ocean in 2021.
+All the samples above were collected by the research cruise (including chartered vessel) and commercial/training longline operation, and sport-fishing conducted in the North Pacific Ocean in 2022.

-4.3 Skipjack
+4.3.
+Skipjack

-4.3.1 Tagging for Skipjack
+4.3.1.
+Tagging for Skipjack

 The FRI has been conducting skipjack tagging research mainly to investigate the migration patterns around the fishing ground off Japan.
-One offshore pole-and-line vessel (20-119 GRT) and one distant water pole-and-line vessel (> 199 GRT) were fully chartered to conduct the research off Japan in October and November 2021 and in tropical areas (5°-25°N, 140°-180°E) in January and February 2022, respectively.
-A total of 7,700 skipjack tuna (1,199 off Japan and 6,501 in tropical areas) including 384 individuals (216 off Japan and 168 in tropical areas) with archival tags (Lotek LAT2910) were released.
+One offshore pole-and-line vessel (20-119 GRT) and one distant water pole-and-line vessel (> 199 GRT) were fully chartered to conduct the research off Japan in October 2022 and in tropical areas (0°-25°N, 135°-180°E) in February and March 2023, respectively.
+A total of 7,245 skipjack tuna (1,250 off Japan and 5,995 in tropical areas) including 256 individuals (75 off Japan and 181 in tropical areas) with archival tags (Lotek LAT2910) were released.

 In addition, skipjack tagging has been conducted in cooperation with Ajinomoto Co., Inc. in the coastal area of southwestern Japan since 2009.
-In 2021, skipjack tuna tagging was planned, however, the tagging was postponed due to the COVID-19 pandemic.
+A total of 750 skipjack tuna (324 in June 2022 and 426 in March 2023) including 5 individuals (all in June 2022) with archival tags were released.

-Besides above studies, five research/training cruises on pole-and-line vessels conducted skipjack tagging in 2021 around Japanese water.
-A total of 491 skipjack tuna including 33 individuals with archival tags were released in the south off Japan, around Izu Islands, around Hachijo Island (33°N, 139°E), Wakayama (33.15°N, 135.75°E), and Okinawa (28.20°N, 128.22°E).
+Besides above studies, three research/training cruises on pole-and-line vessels conducted skipjack tagging in 2022 around Japanese water.
+A total of 148 skipjack tuna including 10 individuals with archival tags were released in off Hachijo Island (33°N, 139°E), Wakayama (33.15°N, 135.75°E) and Ibaraki (36.5°N 143.2°E).

-4.4 Albacore
+4.4.
+Albacore